chaos-genius/chaosgenius-docs/docs/kpi-and-dashboard/interpreting-rca.md

 ![Panel Metrics](/img/kpi-and-dashboard/panel-metrics.png)

 Chaos Genius produces panel metrics from the KPI column to display how the KPI column across various metrics has changed between our two groups of data.
-For example, here, the mean of the call duration was `5.38` last month, and is `5.83` this month.
-Between last month and this month, the average call duration increased by approximately `0.44`!
+For example, here, the total sales were `23.68` last month, and is `22.47` this month.
+Between last month and this month, the total sales decreased approximately `-1.21`!

 ### Time Series plot

 ![Time Series](/img/kpi-and-dashboard/time-series.png)

 Chaos Genius will also produce a helpful time series plot to graphically display your selected KPI over both time ranges.
-In this example, here, since we are using a mean aggregation, the average for each day is displayed.
+In this example, here, since we are using a sum aggregation, the sum of the ItemTotalPrice column is displayed.
 We can compare the value for any day of the month to the corresponding day in the previous month.

 ## RCA Drill Downs (Waterfall Charts)